Market Design for Capacity Sharing in Networks: Introduction

 \section{Introduction}

 Transportation and logistics networks often face losses from congestion caused by inefficient use of limited capacity.
-One effective approach to improve resource utilization and reduce costs is to incentivize users to share the network capacity by resource pooling.
+One effective approach to improve resource utilization and reduce costs is to incentivize users to form resource-sharing coalitions.
 This can be done through a market-based approach that sets appropriate prices for capacity usage at specific times and locations.
-For example, setting edge toll prices for using road networks can incentivize agents to organize carpooled trips, reduce the number of vehicles on the road, and minimize congestion.
+For example, setting edge toll prices for using road networks can incentivize agents to organize carpooling trips, reduce the number of vehicles on the road, and minimize congestion.
 Similarly, flexible and on-demand shipping applications can optimize deliveries and routes, reducing the number of cargoes and the fleet size required.
-By leveraging the complementarity between \emph{resource pooling} and \emph{capacity-based pricing}, we can achieve substantial improvement in cost, time, and reducing environmental impacts for transportation and logistics networks.
+By leveraging the complementarity between resource sharing and pricing, we can achieve substantial improvement in cost, time, and reducing environmental impacts for transportation and logistics networks.

-\textbf{Our main contributions.} The goal of this paper is to build a dynamic market mechanism that incentivizes strategic agents to share network capacities by forming groups and share trips.
-We consider the setting with a discrete and finite time horizon.
-The transportation network has finite edge capacity, restricting the maximum number of trips that can enter each edge at each time step.
-A trip is determined by the group of agents who share a vehicle, the departure time, and the taken route.
-Agents have \emph{private and heterogeneous} trip preferences that incorporate their preferred latest arrival time, cost of late arrival, sensitivity to travel time of the taken route, and the disutility of trip sharing that depends on the group size.
+The goal of this paper is to analyze a market mechanism that incentivizes strategic agents to share network capacities by forming coalitions.
+We begin with a basic static model that considers a network composed of resources modeled as directed edges with finite capacity.
+Agents form coalitions, and each coalition selects a route (a sequence of edges) that connects a source to a sink.
+We refer to the combination of an agent coalition and a route as a trip.
+Each trip utilizes one unit of capacity on all edges along the route, with the edge capacity limiting the number of trips that can use that edge.
+We consider trip value functions that are affine in the time cost with private and heterogeneous preference parameters that represent agents' sensitivity to travel time and the disutility of sharing capacity with others in the coalition.